Hariharan001-eng/Netflix-homepage-clone/README.md

 # Netflix-homepage-clone
-Just a bit of html and css to clone the home page of netflix
+Just a bit of html and css to clone the home page of netflix.